defanor/coalpit/README.md

 Warning: it is possible to run into ambiguity by defining a recursive structure with optional named elements while using default options.
-Unit type can be used to avoid that, or `omitNamedOptions` can be disabled.
+`omitNamedOptions` can be disabled to avoid that.

 Not production-ready yet, merely a prototype.